captainbrosset/packman/README.md

 Visitors can be specified either globally at the top level of the config file, or locally, within each package definition.
 Visitors are configure through an array, and are, therefore, run in a sequence, one after the other.

-A visitor in pakman is simply a nodejs module that exports any of the following functions:
+A visitor in packman is simply a nodejs module that exports any of the following functions:

 	// At the very start, even before any files have been packaged
 	onStart: function(callback, config) {},